ah-portfolio/LA_crimes_data_with_dbt/README.md

 #### Staging :

-- 3 weather KPI developed :
+- 3 weather KPI developed.
+For each day a grade between 0 and 100 is given for rain, warm and wind.
+For exemple a grade of 100/100 of rain corresponds to the rainest day from 2023.
+This grade is based on ntile.
      + RAIN
      + WARM
      + WIND